instana/kong-otel-tracing/README.md

 ![Incorrect flow graph server view](images/kong-flow-graph-incorrect-server-view.png)

+#### Analysis and Solution

+Kong does not support instana header propagation until 3.10.0.0.
+The instana header is left unchanged when passing kong gateway.
+Instana backend might get confused under this circumstance.

+Please use >= Kong 3.10.0.0 and follow [kong configuration file](kong/kong.yml) to avoid flow graph misinterpretion.

+---

 ### Call order in "Analytics -> Calls" incorrect

 Kong is expected to appear in the middle.
 But it appears as the last span instead:

 ![Incorrect call order](images/kong-calls-graph-incorrect.png)

+#### Analysis and Solution

+This is caused by similar reason as [above](#flow-graph-incorrect)

+Please use >= Kong 3.10.0.0 and follow [kong configuration file](kong/kong.yml) to avoid call order incorrect issue.

+---

 ### Unmonitored entity in Application -> Infrastructure